techseason/Poll-API/readme.md

 ## Postman Collection

-For testing the API, import the Postman collection that includes requests for all API endpoints.
+For testing the API, click the Postman collection link that includes requests for all API endpoints.
 You can access the Postman collection here: [Poll Application API Postman Collection](https://www.postman.com/naruchan07/workspace/my-work/collection/27277026-a9717b72-02e6-46c0-b7d9-ede5a5263708?action=share&creator=27277026).